-- 2.5.3 The Board of Trustees takes responsibility for communicating with students and ensuring student engagement.
-Communication includes listening to students and understanding their needs and values, as well as ensuring that the Board of Trustees' decisions are understood by students.
-The Board of Trustees commits to working with the Student Trustees to create regular and ongoing opportunities for this two-way communication between the Board of Trustees and the students.
-Student Trustees will have the opportunity to work with the Board of Trustees to design mechanisms for communication and will have resources and support from the Board of Trustees and HWDSB. - 2.5.4 Since Student Trustees are students at HWDSB, the Board of Trustees and HWDSB have an obligation to ensure that Student Trustees are always in a safe environment and are properly and professionally supervised at all times, just as if they were in a classroom.
-This includes ensuring that the Student Trustees have training, resources, and ongoing professional and appropriate support at all times.
+- 3. The Board of Trustees takes responsibility for communicating with students and ensuring student engagement.
+Communication includes listening to students and understanding their needs and values, as well as ensuring that Board of Trustees decisions are understood by students.
+The Board of Trustees commits to working with the Student Trustees to create regular and on-going opportunities for this two-way communication between the Board of Trustees and the students.
+Student Trustees will have the opportunity to work with the Board of Trustees to design mechanisms for communication and will have resources and support from Board of Trustees and the HWDSB. - 4.
+Since Student Trustees are students in the HWDSB, the Board of Trustees and HWDSB have an obligation to ensure that Student Trustees are always in a safe environment and are properly and professionally supervised at all times, just as if they were in a classroom.
+This includes ensuring that the Student Trustees have training, resources, and on-going professional and appropriate support at all times.